QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Ground calibration

 The fitting step converges into reference angles for each channel with $\sim$0.6-deg precision, and the final values are compatible at the 2-$\sigma$ level with the initial values reported in Table~\ref{tab:pol_angle_total}. \paragraph{$\epsilon$ fitting} We conduct fitting of Eq.~\eqref{eq:new_equations} while maintaining the $\phi_{\text{c}}$ fixed for each channel, as determined in Sect.~\ref{sec:gamma_ref}.
 This fitting process is carried out individually for each dataset.
 In conclusion, we undertake a statistical analysis by calculating the average values and their corresponding standard deviations across the three datasets.
 The results are presented in Table~\ref{tab:eps_values}.

-The results are compatible with the null value at $2\sigma$, where the $\sigma=0.65$\,deg refers to the standard deviation of the uncertainties of mean values (last line) of Table~\ref{tab:eps_values}, with a mean value of 1.3\,deg.
-Therefore, we do not need to consider any corrections for scientific purposes at a $\sim$1-degree precision for the polarization angle.
+The results are compatible with the null value at the 2$\sigma$ level, where $\sigma$=0.65\,deg corresponds to the mean uncertainty of the mean phase-error values reported in the last row of Table~\ref{tab:eps_values}, which have an average value of 1.3\,deg.
+Therefore, we do not need to consider any corrections for scientific purposes at a $\sim$1-degree precision, which is the specification for the TFGI for the polarization angle.
 The datasets exploited for the $\epsilon$ calculation are recorded with a separation of $\sim$18\,hours.
 The ambient variables, particularly temperature, may have influenced the response of the phase switches.
 More datasets at lower timescale differences might be helpful for future development.
+The determination of phase-switch errors relies on a non-linear fitting process and can, in theory, depend on the choice of initial parameters or converge to local minima.
+In practice, incorrect solutions are easily identified through visual inspection of the fitted modulation patterns.
+Additionally, for data of poor quality, the fit fails to converge to a physically meaningful solution, providing a clear diagnostic for excluding unreliable measurements.
+These checks help prevent biases in estimating the phase-switch errors.
 Appendix~\ref{app:fitting_model} presents the results per dataset.